JPIAMRCOINCIDE/MicrobialGenomics/_episodes/87_Phylogenetic_trees_from_a_superalignment.md

 Ribosomal proteins are generally quite stable and are not under strong diversifying selection, making them ideal candidates to infer the relationship of a set of isolates.
 We can use grep to extract which genes are annotated as ribosomal proteins.

 ~~~
-$ grep "ribosomal protein" gene_presence_absence.csv
+$ grep "ribosomal subunit protein" gene_presence_absence.csv
 ~~~
 {: .bash}

 Thats a large output.
 As we only want genes present in all isolates we will extract the column with the names (column 1) and the number of isolates (column 5) and use grep to select these.
+We have 35 isolates so we grep for the number 35.

 ~~~
-$ grep  "ribosomal protein" gene_presence_absence.csv |cut -f 1,5 -d "," |grep 39
+$ grep  "ribosomal subunit protein" gene_presence_absence.csv |cut -f 1,5 -d "," |grep 35
 ~~~
 {: .bash}